QuakeWatch Server Manual

 java -Xms16m -Xmx256m -jar ISTINotifServer.jar

-"conf/QDDS.config" file settings "LISTEN PORT TCP:" and "LISTEN PORT
+QDDS feeder, the "conf/QDDS.config" file settings "LISTEN PORT TCP:"

-used in the three hub-configuration lines needs to be different from
+"password" text used in the three hub-configuration lines needs to be

-"password" text used in the "QDDS.config" for any other QDDS feeder
+different from the "password" text used in the "QDDS.config" for any

-Initial Testing: To check if the QDDS feeder is reaching
+Testing: To check if the QDDS feeder is reaching its hubs, it

-its hubs, it can be useful to increase the level of QDDS-debug output
+can be useful to increase the level of QDDS-debug output by editing

-"All_Msgs".
-With that change in place and the QW servers running,
+change in place and the QW servers running, "QddsFeeder ("QDDS")

 "log/QDDSFeeder_YYYMMDD.log" file.
 Note that the "IOError in